Q.1: What is the “Self-service Library Station” project?

-- Keeping more than 300 library material items in stock for borrowing by library card holders;
+- Store more than 300 items of library materials for library card holders to borrow;

-- Payment of library fees and charges such as reservation fees and overdue fines with Octopus cards, with instant updating of payment records.
+- Pay library fees and charges such as reservation fees and overdue fines with Octopus cards, and the payment records will be updated immediately.

 Q.3: Where are the three Self-service Library Stations located?